Zengyi-Qin/cdkd/README.md

 ```bash
 pip install numpy opencv-python tqdm
 ```
 Download the pretrained DINO model and the sample CETUS dataset from [this folder](https://drive.google.com/drive/folders/1tG0BHuyvPTaWIlSv-sWdJxh9Yh9u-Pic?usp=sharing) and unzip.
+The total setup time should be less than 1h.

 ## Training and Inference
-Train the teacher network using only 0.1% of the ground truth labels:
+Train the teacher network using only 0.1% of the ground truth labels.
+The training takes less than 12h in a single V100 GPU.
 ```bash
 python train_teacher.py --workers 32 --batchsize 32 --anno_ratio 0.001 --epochs 100
 ```